Last Updated: 1/8/24 | January 8th, 2024

 11. See Checkpoint Charlie

 This is the infamous gateway between former East and West Berlin.
 There’s a reconstruction of the checkpoint here, complete with fake soldiers (and lots of tourists taking pictures).
 The nearby museum was created in 1963 by Rainer Hildebrandt.
 It has a lot of pictures, information, and video about people’s attempts to flee the East.

 A word of caution, though: the museum is really tiny, making it hard to maneuver around due to the big crowds.
-Avoid going mid-day and on the weekend.
+Avoid going in the afternoon and on weekends.

 Friedrichstraße 43-45, +49 30 2537250.
 The checkpoint itself is open every day and free to the public, while the museum is open Monday-Sunday from 10am-8pm.
 Admission to the museum is 17.50 EUR.

 12. Take a boat tour

 The Spree River, which stretches around 400 kilometers (250 miles), flows through Berlin, and there are lots of canals and waterways on which you can take a boat tour.
 Most cover all the main landmarks and include an audio guide too so you can learn a little as you take the in view.
 Scenic boat tours start at 20 EUR for a one-hour cruise.
 It’s a relaxing way to rest your feet after a busy day of exploring.

 13. Hang out on “the beach”